These lemon chicken skewers are great for just 1 or 2 people, but can also be scaled for a crowd, and they can be made ahead!

 - When room temperature it should be thick like honey.
 To test this, dip a spoon in and set it on a plate, after a moment or two when the spoon has cooled, pick the spoon up and the balsamic should slowly drizzle off the spoon.
 If it’s still quite watery, keep the pot on the stove and continue to reduce.
 If you find it’s too thick (like molasses) add a bit of (1 Tbsp at a time, it shouldn’t take much!) balsamic vinegar or some water to thin it back to the honey-stage.

-Lemon Chicken Skewers with Balsamic and Basil
+Lemon Chicken Skewers with Reduced Balsamic

 2 Chicken Breasts, cubed into 1″ pieces